EmmaYounan/Web-Animation/README.md

 ### 🕹 Interactivity
 **Interactive clouds**
 - Buttons (click)

 By clicking on the clouds or on the rainbow/ heart button the ranibow or the hearts animation will start based on which theme is used.
-Using ```.addEventListener('click', functionName);```
+Used to code ```.addEventListener('click', functionName);```

 - Keydown event

 Users can also click on the R button on thier keyboard to start the rainbow animation.
 And click on the H button on thier keyboard to start the hearts animation.
-Using ```.addEventListener("keydown", function (e))```
+Used to code ```.addEventListener("keydown", function (e))```

 - Mousewheel / Mousemove event / Touchmove event